-- Adjunct Assistant Professor, Department of American Studies
+- Adjunct Associate Professor, Department of American Studies

 - Affiliated Faculty, Asian American Studies Program

 - Affiliated Faculty, Center for Research on Race and Ethnicity in Society

 - B.A., B.S. at Indiana University